prashant-jayan21/minecraft-dialogue/README.md

 * 1 machine for the Architect (requiring two Minecraft clients)
 * 1 machine for the Builder (requiring one Minecraft client)
 * 1 machine to run the Python session (requiring no clients)
-* optionally, 1 machine to run 4 Fixed Viewer cameras (requires 4 Minecraft clients; this can be the same machine that runs the Python session)
+* optionally, 1 machine to run up to 4 Fixed Viewer cameras (requires 4 Minecraft clients; this can be the same machine that runs the Python session)

 The machines must be on the same local area network and reachable via ping (some networks don't allow for this).